apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 The pipeline can be broken down into few simple steps:

 1. Reading the message from PubSub
-2. Converting the PubSub message into a PCollection of dictionary where the key is the UID and the value is the twitter text
+2. Converting the PubSub message into a PCollection of dictionaries where the key is the UID and the value is the twitter text
 3. Encoding the text into transformer-readable token ID integers using a tokenizer
 4. Using RunInference to get the vector embedding from a Transformer based Language Model
 5. Normalizing the embedding